zEdS15B3GCwq/psychopy_singularity/README.md

 * Install PP into *virtualenv*.
 Extra packages required by `pocketsphinx` and `wxpython` (latter might have wheels available later)
 * Copy *virtualenv* (to `/venv`) and Python (to `/python`) to clean Ubuntu 22.04 image (2nd stage)
 * Install PP requirements (`apt` packages)
-* Fix permissions to allow non-root execution
+* Fix ownership of *virtualenv* to allow non-root execution (for now, assumes user:group IDs 1000:100; won't work if launched with other user)

 ### How to use